 When you're at a client's house and they suddenly say "wait, what if we did blue instead of beige?" — you can't exactly whip out your laptop, wait for it to boot up, open Photoshop, and make changes while they awkwardly wait.

 With iPad and Procreate, I pull out the device, make the change in literally two minutes, and show them.
 Right there.
-The conversation keeps flowing.
+The curtain consultation keeps flowing.

 The Real Way This Works (Not What You See in Tutorials)